WelcomWeb/alfred-workflows/README.md

     subl <PROJECT NAME>

 You will get autocomplete suggestions as you type.
+And as with the Sublime Text 2 workflow, you can open a custom path.

 ![Using 'subl'](https://raw.githubusercontent.com/WelcomWeb/alfred-workflows/master/assets/using-subl.png)